 I’m not sure what I’d vote for just now, but I never thought that what people wanted from me the most was a top ten list…..I feel cheap, like veneer…

-So if your reading this post, I would like for every architect (or architect in training) to list one reason in the comment section below, or email me at email@example.com, about what you like about being in this profession.
+So if you’re reading this post, I would like for every architect (or architect in training) to list one reason in the comment section below or email me at email@example.com, about what you like about being in this profession.
 I will collect all the answers and publish them.
-Since I have so many readers from non-english speaking countries, I will do my best to translate your comment.
+Since I have so many readers from non-English speaking countries, I will do my best to translate your comment.